agoric-labs/PlaygroundVat/docs/usage.md

 This prototype is still very rough, and lacks both developer ergonomics and user-friendliness.
 Please accept our apologies.

+Run `npm install` from the top of the source tree to install all the dependencies.
+The `bin/vat` command is then available to be run.
+You might want to add the `bin/` directory to your `$PATH` to reduce typing later.

+## The 'vat' command

 `vat create` is used to make a new Vat "base directory", which creates the encryption keys and the Vat ID.
 This takes arguments to assign the IP address and TCP port where it will be reachable, as well as the name of the base